 Buffer duration

-Note that these differences are usually extremely small, and a buffer duration of a few milliseconds is usually perfectly enough, even with complex synth setups.
-Increase this value if you hear the sound falling apart.
+These differences are usually extremely small, and a buffer duration of a few milliseconds is usually enough, even with complex synth setups.

 Outputs